chinenual/Chinenual-VCV/README.md

 * [DrumMap](#drummap) - Accepts percussion GATE inputs and converts them to General MIDI pitch v/oct.

-* [Tintinnabulator](#tintinnabulator) - Produce a harmonized pitch from an input chord and melody using Avro Pärt-style tintinnabulation.
+* [Tintinnabulator](#tintinnabulator) - Produce a harmonized pitch from an input chord and melody using Arvo Pärt-style tintinnabulation.

 * [NoteMeter](#notemeter) - a polyphonic metering module that displays note names from V/Oct inputs.